-The prints shown on this web site are all available for sale through this store.
-The prints for sale can be viewed in our Gallery and you can buy them in our Shop.
+The prints and original artwork shown on this web site are all available for sale through this store.
 Here are some FAQ relevant to giclée prints here.

 The giclée (french for ‘spray’) printing method was developed in the 1990’s and represented a breakthrough in print technology.
 They are produced using high-density inks done on special large-format printers and result in a print of archival quality that is lightfast for decades, provided a reasonably dry location is chosen for them and avoiding direct sunlight.
 The giclée print process produces deep saturated colours and has a beautiful painterly quality that retains minute and subtle tints, blends and detail.
 They have quickly become the industry standard in fine art reproduction.
 They are simply the closest replication of an original artwork that is currently possible.